noahtigner/noahtigner.github.io/README.md

 - `npm run lint:fix` - Checks the source code for linting issues and fixes as many as possible.
 - `npm run format` - Checks the source code for formatting issues.
 - `npm run format:fix` - Checks the source code for formatting issues and fixes as many as possible.
+- `npm run test` - Runs Vitest and outputs a coverage report.